35 Weeks Pregnant: The 35th Week Of Pregnancy

-If you have been short of breath, it is due to your uterus being underneath your rib cage, causing you to have difficulty breathing.
-Towards the end of your pregnancy, your baby drops, which is called lightening.
-The baby is beginning to settle deeper into your pelvis which relieves pressure on your diaphragm, so you are not so short of breath.
-Lightening can increase the pressure on your bladder, causing more trips to the bathroom.*
+There are about 6 inches (15.2 cm) from your belly button to the top of your uterus.
+By this point, you should have gained anywhere from 24 to 29 pounds (10.9 to 13.2 kg).
+(If you have concerns regarding your weight gain or fundal height, consult your healthcare provider.)
+If you have felt short of breath, it is most likely because your uterus is now underneath your rib cage, causing you to have difficulty breathing.
+Towards the end of your pregnancy, your baby will drop, also known as lightening.
+The baby will settle deeper into your pelvis, which will relieve pressure on your diaphragm.
+While lightening can help you not feel as short of breath, it can also increase the pressure on your bladder, resulting in more trips to the bathroom.

 The vast majority of your baby’s growth is complete by 35 weeks.
-His/her kidneys are completely developed, and the liver is beginning to process waste.
-Because your baby has grown so much, you will notice that he/she will no longer be performing an aerobic workout.
-There just is not enough room for somersaults.
+Your baby’s kidneys are completely developed, and the liver is beginning to process waste.
+Because your baby has grown so much, you may notice a change in her movements as there is less room to move around.
 However, this does not mean you will not feel your baby move.
-His/her kickboxing routine should stay the same.
-Calculating your baby’s movements will be discussed in the next section.*
+Your baby’s kicking pattern should stay about the same.

 - Ideally, you want to feel at least 10 movements within 2 hours.